FabLabUTFSM/WoodPulp-Filter---COVID-19/SEM.md

 <img src="images/BKP/SEM/AraucoBKP_6_20nmAu_top_0003_raw.jpg" height="300">

 side view from # 7
-- you can see the layers that were more or less compressed
+- you can see the layers that were more or less compacted

 <img src="images/BKP/SEM/AraucoBKP_7_20nmAu_side_0001.jpg" height="300">